Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 The central role of WMS software in order preparation

 Intelligent packing and palletizing: Once the items are collected, the WMS continues to manage operations.
 It can suggest the optimal packaging size to reduce volumetric transport costs (packing).
 For larger orders, it organizes palletization to ensure stability and optimize space in the truck.
-In more complex operations such as co-packing (grouping different products in the same pack), the WMS ensures compliance.
+In more complex operations such as co-packing (grouping different products in the same pack), the WMS guarantees compliance.

 Checklist: Prepare your warehouse for a seamless last mile